Priority-Thinking/QlikView-Report-Generator/README.md

 To simply run the application, open the ReportGeneratorSetup/Debug folder in the main project and download and run the ReportGeneratorSetup.msi (Windows Installer Package) file.
 This will create a program called "Report Generator (Active)".
 Download the entire project if you wish to contribute features and ideas.
 Don't hesistate to contact us directly!

+We also have a quick tutorial video on YouTube here: https://youtu.be/WYofPNv9V_0

 ### Understanding the Tags

 Tags are placed in the Word template so the Report Generator knows where to paste QlikView objects.